 Youth Worker among Pamé in Mexico

 The Northern Pamé are an unreached people group in Mexico.
-The Northern Pamé (also called Xi'úi) are a people group of around 7,300 in the San Luis Potosi area of Mexico with only portions of Scripture.
+Also called Xi'úi they number around 7,300 in the San Luis Potosi area of Mexico with only portions of Scripture.

-Join a team to work with young people in the San Luis Potosi region; live among them; taste their language and the culture; introduce them to Jesus.
+Join a team to work with young people in the San Luis Potosi area, introducing them to Jesus.
+Live among the Chichimeca Pamé, and sample their language and their culture.

 Qualities & Gifts Sought